6 surprising things to watch for in Hamilton on Disney Plus

-I dragged my family into my Hamilton obsession a few years ago -- my preteen daughter pretty much went straight from memorizing the Frozen soundtrack and wearing Elsa capes to rapping out the 10 Duel Commandments and playing Peggy Schuyler at theater camp.
-On a scrimped-for trip to London, I swallowed hard, tried not to think about my bank balance, and nabbed us tickets to see the show at the Victoria Palace Theatre. ("All the way from London?
+I dragged my family into my Hamilton obsession a few years ago -- my preteen daughter went straight from memorizing the Frozen soundtrack and wearing Elsa capes to rapping the 10 Duel Commandments and playing Peggy Schuyler at theater camp.
+On a scrimped-for trip to London, I swallowed hard, tried not to think about my bank balance and nabbed us tickets to see the show at the Victoria Palace Theatre. ("All the way from London?
 Damn!")

 I've seen the show live twice, pored over creator Lin-Manuel Miranda's 270-page book about the making of the show, read (parts of) Ron Chernow's Hamilton biography that inspired it, and even visited the Marquis de Lafayette's US flag-draped grave in a small Paris cemetery. ("Ev'ryone give it up for America's favorite fighting Frenchman!")